 - The relevant NAICS Code and Product Service Code.

 - Market research and other data to support that no small business is available to participate in the federal procurement market.

 Refer to the terms and conditions of your GSA Schedule contract.
-All Multiple Award Schedule small business contracts contain the following clauses, which flow down to the order when an authorized ordering activity conducts a set-aside, and require the contractor to adhere to the NMR:
+All GSA Schedule small business contracts contain the following clauses, which flow down to the order when an authorized ordering activity conducts a set-aside, and require the contractor to adhere to the NMR:

 - FAR 52.219-3, Notice of HUBZone Set-Aside or Sole Source Award

 - FAR 52.219-6, Notice of Total Small Business Set-Aside

 - FAR 52.219-27, Notice of Service-Disabled Veteran-Owned Small Business Set-Aside